llvm/llvm-project/libc/docs/dev/code_style.rst

 Contributions adding Assembler for performance are not welcome.
-Contributors should strive to stick with C++ for as long as it remains reasonable to do so. llvm-libc maintainers reserve the right to reject Assembler contributions that could they feel could be better maintained if rewritten in C++, and to revisit this policy in the future.
+Contributors should strive to stick with C++ for as long as it remains reasonable to do so. llvm-libc maintainers reserve the right to reject Assembler contributions that they feel could be better maintained if rewritten in C++, and to revisit this policy in the future.